jewelsofthought/neshama/site/posts/tol/communities.md

 If all trading took place on as local a domain as possible, and, as is the general principle of the network, only trade wider if there is excess available.
 In this first case, the wider domain will still remain, if sensible and possible, within the network space.
 However, if there is an over-abundance available, and the network does not require it, it can be traded externally to the network.
 This will bring cash into the network, to provide products and services that this web of communities cannot, and to expedite its growth.

-At this stage, any crypto-currency has to become fiat (or fiat equivalent) currency to deal with most of today’s requirements.
+At this stage, any crypto-currency has to become fiat (or fiat equivalent) currency to deal with most of today's requirements.
 The only way to make this crypto-currency viable is by creating an eco-system that can transact and provide most of the needs of this eco-system – which I refer to as a web of communities.
 There is a tipping point at which this web can become self-reliant enough to be able to sustain a community currency, in the same way that any local currency has been able to.
 The difference is the potential global reach of this eco-system – in that it is able to transact across borders with ease, thus enabling easier resource transfer as well.

 What if it also levelled the global economic playing field by paying an equal rate in crypto-currency for work done (proof of work) no matter where the person was located?